Model for [15O]H2O PET

 Kinetic model vs. autoradiography (ARG) methodARG method produces perfusion images that are of better quality (less noise) than images produced by kinetic (dynamic) model with low injected dose, enabling many repeated studies to the same subject.
 Kinetic technique can also generate reproducible perfusion measurements (de Langen et al., 2008).

 Quantitative perfusion estimation requires frequent arterial blood sampling.
 Blood sampling has been omitted in brain activation studies, where only relative perfusion changes are used, but these have been mostly replaced by MRI.
 Blood TAC is used instead of plasma TACs, because the permeability of red blood cell membranes is very high for water (Eichling et al., 1974).
+Venous blood cannot be used as model input because of the very high first-pass extraction of water; however, venous sampling could be used to scale input function derived by measuring the radioactivity of exhaled air (Koeppe et al., 1985).
 Image-derived, population-based, and model-based input functions are used, when possible, instead of arterial sampling.

 In the one-tissue compartment model for radiowater, both rate constants K1 and k2 contain the perfusion term f, and therefore perfusion can be measured using either one of the rate constants.
 Errors in PET data affect the reliability of parameters differently, and depending on the situation, K1- or k2-based perfusion estimates should be used; for example, k2 is not affected by attenuation and partial tissue effect; the quantification of myocardial perfusion is based on k2.